jetbrains-academy/javascript-fullstack-course/Frontend/Introduction/backend_connection/task.md

-If you haven't completed the first part of the course, you can review it by reading only the theory or by referring to the brief API summary below.
+If you haven’t completed the first part of the course, you can quickly catch up by reviewing the theory only or by referring to the brief API summary below.

 For more detailed information, you can check the file [api.md](course://Frontend/Introduction/backend_connection/api.md).
 But don't worry — you don't need to fully understand everything right now.